Avantgarde95/Avantgarde95/English.md

 <details>
 <summary><strong>lets-style</strong></summary>

+My own implementation of CSS-in-JS library

 ![lets-style](images/lets-style/Preview.png)

-My own implementation of CSS-in-JS library
+While using CSS-in-JS libraries such as Emotion and styled-components, I tried to implement a similar library myself to understand that method in depth.
+It provides APIs similar to those of these libraries, and operates on the same principle.

 [![Code](images/Code.svg)](https://github.com/Avantgarde95/lets-style)